Static properties of two linearly coupled discrete circuits: Conclusions

-Finally, we have studied the entanglement of the ground state between the two rings computing its reduced density matrix.
-We have pointed out that in the superfluid case the non-null Schmidt coefficients of the system are the same as of a bosonic Josephson junction, and that the system is always entangled when the number of trapped atoms is an odd number.
-The ground state can only be written as a product state in the Mott-insulator regime and with an integer value of the filling factor.

-These results show a number of interesting quantum features such as correlations between two sites and quantum entanglement that can be used to design atomtronics circuits.
-The investigation of dynamical properties of two stacked rings will be presented elsewhere.
+These results show a number of interesting quantum features such as correlations between two sites and quantum entanglement that can be used to design atomtronic circuits with two linearly coupled stacked rings.

 \begin{widetext}